chilli-axe/mpc-autofill/readme.md

 # Monorepo Structure

-Each component of the project has its own README; check those out for more details.
+This section of the docs only discusses each project component.
+See their individual README's (linked above) for more detail.

 ## Backend